2023 KIP Project"A Survey of Youth Attitudes about Agriculture and other Primary Industries Comparing Australia and Japan"

 3. Surveys in Japan

-In addition to conducting a survey of Japanese youth, we are also conducting literature research on previous studies related to this topic and advanced agricultural, fisheries, and livestock industry methods.
-Upon our return from Australia, we plan to share our learnings, based on the knowledge gained from interviews, lectures, discussions, and farm tours in Australia.
+By December, based on what we have learned in Australia, we will do interviews with the farmers and agricultural fields in Japan.
+In addition, we are going to conducte another survey of Japanese youth and literature research on previous studies related to this topic and advanced agriculture.
+Finally, we plan to share our learnings, based on the knowledge gained from interviews, lectures, discussions, and farm tours.